 Community interpreting is a growing profession that targets the sectors of health care, education and human and social services.
 In the past, family and friends used to interpret in these settings.
+And it should not be the case anymore.
 Today, federal civil rights legislation, national ethics and standards for interpreters, hospital Accreditation agencies and many state and municipal laws endorse or promote the use of qualified interpreters, but the journey is still a long way to go.

 Community Interpreting is a fast growing profession, and I am so proud to be part of it.